 The details of the temple’s history are recorded on stone steles inside the Entrance Hall.
 There is also a plaque inscribed with the words “Bo Jing Nan Ming” (meaning Gentle Waves over the South Seas) presented by Qing Dynasty Emperor Guang Xu in 1907, evidence of the temple’s grand stature.
 Lore has it that the temple used to be graced by the presence of Chinese immigrants giving thanks to Mazu (Goddess of the Seas) for their safe voyage across the sea to Singapore.

 The temple was built in traditional southern Chinese architectural style, this meant that the entire structure was assembled without nails!
 It is an architectural masterpiece of stone, tiles and wood, carvings of dragons and phoenixes, intricate sculptures and imposing columns; truly a sight to behold.
 Recent restoration projects have allowed the temple to clinch 4 architectural awards, including the most prestigious award from UNESCO Asia-Pacific Heritage 2001 Awards for Culture Heritage Conservation Building.

-Located in the heart of Chinatown, the six-tiered ornamental gopuram (grand tower entrance) on the iconic Sri Mariamman Temple’s façade has been a landmark to generations of Hindu worshippers and Singaporeans alike.
+Located in the heart of Chinatown, the Sri Mariamman Temple is the oldest Hindu temple in Singapore.
+The six-tiered ornamental gopuram (grand tower entrance) on the iconic Sri Mariamman Temple’s façade has been a landmark to generations of Hindu worshippers and Singaporeans alike.
 Built in the Dravidian style of architecture and decorated with Hindu deities and mythological figures, the temple serves as a focal point for the Hindu community and is dedicated to the Goddess Mariamman who was known for her powers in curing epidemic illnesses.

 4. Free Entrance to Singapore City Gallery